sourcehut-mirrors/chawan/README.md

   execution and regex matching.
 * Each buffer (page) is isolated in a separate process.
 File loading is done through dedicated loader processes.
-* termcap for basic terminal capability querying, and terminal queries where possible.
+* Uses terminal queries for terminal capability discovery.
 * The default image decoder (PNG, JPEG, GIF, BMP) uses [stb_image](https://github.com/nothings/stb), WebP images are decoded using [JebP](https://github.com/matanui159/jebp), and SVG is